HaHa421/rxqlite/README.md

 This version of rxqlited support tls in an insecure mode:
   It accepts invalid certificates (this includes self-signed certificates)

+./ha-init-cluster-insecure.sh shows how to run the cluster in insecure tls mode.

+Again, on subsequent cluster runs you dont need to pass all the initialisation parameters.
+One needs only to provide node_id , http_addr and rpc_addr : this will change in next
+versions, since node_id will be sufficient to launch a node (provided that the data dir is the default ./data-{node-id}

 ## License